2012 German Figure Skating Championships

 The 2012 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2012) took place on January 6–7, 2012 in at the Eissportzentrum Oberstdorf in Oberstdorf.
-Skaters competed in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing on the senior, junior, and novice levels.
+Skaters competed in the disciplines of men's singles, women's singles, pair skating, and ice dance on the senior, junior, and novice levels.
 The results of the national championships were among the criteria used to choose the German teams to the 2012 World Championships and 2012 European Championships.